 The NCC had changed its strategy in the 2012/13 financial year and it has commenced delivering on this revised strategy in the 2013/14 financial year.
 Essentially, the NCC sought to encourage consumers and suppliers to attempt to resolve their disputes amongst themselves, prior to referring these complaints to the NCC.
-This obviously was in direct contrast to the previous strategy which invariably resulted in the NCC then being virtually swamped with vast numbers of complaints to the point where it was unable to cope with the influx, leading to backlogs stretching back to 2011.
-It was however clear from the very outset that consumers were primarily concerned with a speedy resolution of their complaints against suppliers and therefore, the need for facilitating conciliation and mediation between consumers and suppliers became imperative.
-This document reflects a revised strategy without altering the essence of the 2012/13 strategy.
+This document reflects a revised strategy without altering the essence of the 2012/13 strategy except that in line with recommendations made by Minister and the DPSA that NCC's strategy should largely relate to implementing its legislative mandate.

-In order to expand conciliation and mediation fora for the resolution of consumer complaints, the NCC will continue approaching key industries or sectors to assist in the establishment of industry/ sector ombud schemes.
+In order to expand conciliation and mediation for for the resolution of consumer complaints, the NCC will continue approaching key industries or sectors to assist in the establishment of industry/ sector ombud schemes.
 This approach serves to benefit consumers and business.
 Consumers will be able to seek accessible, free and speedy conciliation and mediation services on their consumer related disputes.
 These disputes will ordinarily be dealt with by persons who should be familiar with the nature of the transactions as these are endemic within the particular industry or sector.
 This would enable the NCC to monitor consumer disputes per industry and or sector.
 In monitoring the complaints dealt with by these alternate dispute resolution schemes, the NCC will be able to identify pervasive harmful business practices as well as emerging harmful trends emanating from these industries and or sectors.
 Interventions by the NCC can therefore be meaningful.
-This is vital, as resources, that is, both financial and skilled human resources, are limited and must be put to effective use.
-Ultimately, another key focus of the NCC would be the monitoring of the accredited ombud schemes.
+This is vital, as the spirit of the Act did not envisage that the NCC should have experts within its staff members to deal with the complex complaints of each and every sector or industry.
+Ultimately, another key focus of the NCC would include the monitoring of the accredited ombud schemes.

-Minister has recently approved the Motor Industry Scheme and the Motor Industry Ombud (MIO) will be the ADR agent implementing the code.
-All complaints related to the motor industry will be dealt with by the MIO.
-The complainants will refer their complaints directly to the MIO and those complaints lodges with the NCC or the Provincial Consumer Affairs will be referred to MIO as per a referral protocol.
-The NCC and the MIO and other accredited ombuds will develop mechanisms and enter into an agreement in relation to the reporting of performance and utilization of resources.
+Minister has thus far approved that the Motor Industry Ombud (MIOSA) and the Consumer Goods and Services Ombud (CGSO) will be the ADR agents implementing the respective codes.
+All complaints related to the motor industry and to the fast moving consumer goods industries are now mainly dealt with by the MIOSA and CGSO.
+The complainants will refer their complaints directly to these ombuds and those complaints lodged with the NCC or the Provincial Consumer Affairs would also be referred to these ombuds as per referral protocols.
+The NCC and the accredited ombuds have commenced developing mechanisms and entered into an arrangements in relation to the reporting of performance and utilization of resources.

 Insofar as investigations are concerned, despite the increasing demand, the NCC is unable to investigate every consumer complaint.
 This is neither possible nor feasible given the resources at its disposal.
-Instead, the NCC will focus on the investigation of systemic unfair conduct based on criteria that is in line with its enforcement strategy.
+Instead, the NCC will continue to focus on the investigation of systemic unfair conduct based on criteria that are in line with its enforcement strategy.
 Investigations will be conducted so as to promote market integrity and transparency by addressing unethical or unscrupulous conduct and promoting better disclosure of information.
 Apart from the enforcement criteria, investigations and or other regulatory interventions by the NCC, are also informed by research and complaints trend analysis.
 The NCC intends increasing its access to consumer complaints databases in order to obtain better and more reliable trends analysis.
 This approach is in line with international practice (of like regulators).